elemel/fungeoneer/docs/chapters/03/turning-point.md

 ---

-You compare 9 and 4, turning right.
+You compare 9 > 4: turn right.

 ]#=.0:081=4292]][9=#
 96==3=##]2824:25799]